Tax Refund Money by Direct Bank Deposit or a Check in the Mail?

 1) Direct Deposit is Secure

-Directly depositing your tax refund into a bank account is secure; the check can't get lost in the mail.
+Directly depositing your tax refund into a bank account is secure.
+A check could get lost in the mail.
 Every year, millions of dollars in tax refunds do not get to their recipients since the checks in the mail were undeliverable.
 Choosing direct deposit eliminates the possibility of undeliverable mail and is also the best way to guard against having a tax refund stolen.

 Find out about undelivered tax refund checks